gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 You can find its definition in `components/cache_hierarchies.py`.
 **NOTE**: you will notice that its `__init__` takes **one** argument.
 You will have to assign different values to `xbar_latency` as instructed in the later parts of this assignment.
+For question 4-8, the `xbar_latency` should be 10 cycles.
 - memories: You will only use `HWDDR4`.
 You can find its definition in `components/memories.py`.
 - clock frequency: Use `3GHz` as your clock frequency.